mobify/stencil-utils/README.md

 Some things to note about utility classes:

 1. Utility classes should apply a focused set of CSS properties that are applicable across a wide range of components;
-2. Utility classes use a `.u-` prefix instead of the `.c-` prefix used for a component’s class name;
+2. Utility classes use a `u-` prefix instead of the `c-` prefix used for a component’s class name;
 3. Utility classes almost always use `!important` in their styles.
 This is to ensure their styles always apply on top of other styles.
 Use utiliy classes surgically to adjust existing components, and use with care.

 ## Previewing Utilities

-1. If you have Sass < 3.4, run `gem update sass`.
-If you don't have Bower installed, run `npm install -g bower`.

-2. In your utilities directory, run `npm install && bower install`.
+1. In your utilities directory, run `npm install && bower install`.

-3. Run `grunt serve` to run testing environment locally.
+2. Run `grunt serve` to run testing environment locally.
 It will automatically recompile your stylesheets when you change them.

-4. Navigate to `localhost:3000`.
+3. Navigate to the `localhost:3000/tests/visual` directory.

-5. Utilities are found in `tests/visual/ directory`.

 Learn about setting up and running Stencil tests in our [dev centre documentation](#).